 Physical Therapy treatment plans are generally designed collaboratively with the patient, to address his or her specific goals and challenges.
 While highly effective, this form of treatment is rarely passive on the part of the patient.
 In fact, participation in your own recovery can often be an empowering experience.
 Patients often develop a close, ongoing relationship with their Physical Therapist while working to maintain their health and movement.

 How do I get started?

-Contact us to see how PTS can help YOU today!
+Contact us to see how PTS can help YOU today or click here to see our list of locations!
 Although no physician referral is needed to see a physical therapist, some insurance companies may require a referral for coverage.